championpaddler/aks/README.md

 2. npm install to install dependencies
 3. node index.js to run the server

+Notes:
+Auth Token Needs to be Set as : Authorization {token}
 Screenshots can be find inside the screenshot folder